 She was appointed Visiting Scholar by the National Centre for Indigenous Studies at the Australian National University in 2016 to promote research collaboration between the institutions.

 In 2018 Lara completed a Certificate in Teaching English to Speakers of Other Languages (CELTA) and spent 1 year teaching English in Fukuoka Prefecture, Japan.

 She is currently working as the Research and Project Officer at AIGI.

 Shikierra Thorne is a member of the Kuku-yulinji and Kamilaroi tribes.
 Born in Canberra and finished her schooling in Townsville.

 She has worked in Hospitality for over 7 years and has completed a certificate 3 in business with the Townsville City Council City Libraries department in 2015 and a certificate 4 in Indigenous Leadership in 2018 with the Australian Indigenous Leadership Centre (AILC).

-Shikierra has worked in the Event industry as well as gaining experience in managing programs for 5 years.
+Shikierra has worked in the Event industry as well as gaining experience in managing programs for over 5 years.

 Stay informed with AIGI news and updates.